jay8anks/ImgResizeAndUpload/README.md

 -=-=-=-

-The absolute hardest things in this project were dealing with the following errors:
+The absolute hardest things in this project was dealing with the following errors:

 https://stackoverflow.com/questions/40727898/system-web-routing-routecollection-does-not-contain-a-definition-for-maphttpr
 https://stackoverflow.com/questions/27250581/could-not-load-file-or-assembly-system-web-http-version-5-2-2-0